-Analysis: The application does not address this item.
+Analysis: The application does not discuss this item.
 For compatibility with the single family uses found in the LDC, staff recommends the following condition:

-- Overhangs such as building pop-outs, cantilevers, and/or other extensions that project outward from the principal structure shall be reviewed similar to the Single-Family Dwelling (R-1) zoning classification of the LDC. - 3.
-LDC Section 4.2.31.E.(3)(d)2.a provides at a minimum, structures on the same property shall be separated by a minimum of ten feet.
-In the event a dedicated easement is between the structures, the separation between structures shall be increased to provide a minimum of five feet of separation from each structure to the boundary of the easement.
+- Overhangs such as building pop-outs, cantilevers, and/or other extensions that project outward from the principal structure shall be reviewed consistent with the requirements for these items within the Single-Family Dwelling (R-1) zoning classification of the LDC. - 3.
+LDC Section 4.2.31.E.(3)(d)2. a provides at a minimum, structures on the same property shall be separated by a minimum of ten feet, In the event a dedicated easement is between the structures, the separation between structures shall be increased to provide a minimum of five feet of separation from each structure to the boundary of the easement.

-Analysis: Staff finds that the building separations for the PUD are 10' minimum.
-Thus, this application is consistent with this section.
+Analysis: Staff finds that the building separations for the PUD are 10' at a minimum, thus this application is consistent with this section.